open-policy-agent/gatekeeper/website/docs/mutation.md

 ```

 Note that the `applyTo` field is required for `Assign` and `ModifySet` mutators, and does not exist for `AssignMetadata` mutators.
-It allows Gatekeeper to understand the schema of the objects being modified, so that it can detect when two mutators disagree as
+`applyTo` allows Gatekeeper to understand the schema of the objects being modified, so that it can detect when two mutators disagree as
-to a kind's schema, which can cause non-convegent mutations.
+to a kind's schema, which can cause non-convergent mutations.
 Also, the `applyTo` section does not accept globs.

 The `match` section is common to all mutators.
 It supports the following match criteria:
 - scope - the scope (Namespaced | Cluster) of the mutated resource